otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Shared Session State

-A Shared Session State is needed for this specification for the same reasons stated in the
+A Shared Session State between the server and the publisher is needed for the same reasons as stated in the
 [Shared Session State](https://github.com/otrv4/otrv4/blob/master/otrv4.md#shared-session-state)
 section of the OTRv4 specification.
 It is used to authenticate contexts to prevent attacks that rebind the DAKE transcript into different contexts.
-This value is only needed for the interactive DAKE performed by the publishing party and the untrusted Prekey Server.

-In the case that this interactive DAKE happens over XMPP, this must be:
+As an example, for a Prekey Server running over XMPP, this should be:

 ```
   phi = publisher's bare JID || servers's bare JID